Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Introduction

 A challenge faced by all these models is how to overcome the overcounting of correlations when conventional forces or Lagrangians are used.
 Conventional forces and Lagrangians are actually designed for mean--field--based models, and the adjustment of their parameters is performed at this level.
-When the same interactions, with the same values of the parameters, are employed in calculations where different types of correlations are explicitly taken into account, a risk of double counting is present.
+Using the same interactions, with the same values of the parameters, in calculations where different types of correlations are explicitly taken into account obviously produces some double counting.
 In other words, when beyond--mean--field methods are used, the adjustment of the parameters should be done at the same level (at the same order) in the perturbative many--body problem.
+Otherwise, subtraction procedures should be applied to cancel the overcounted correlations such as, for instance, the subtraction method introduced by Tselyaev \cite{tse2007,tse2013} and applied to PVC \cite{nonrela1,nonrela2,nonrela3,rela1,rela2,rela3} and SRPA \cite{gamba} models.
 Apart from this general problem, several technical difficulties are encountered in many of these sophisticated models.
-Let us mention for instance the irregularities and the divergences that may be found in projection calculations \cite{anguiano,bender1,lacroix,duguet} and the ultraviolet (UV) divergences that are present when zero--range interactions are employed in SRPA, PVC or mpmhCM calculations.
+Let us mention for instance the irregularities and the divergences that may be found in projection calculations \cite{anguiano,bender1,lacroix,duguet} and the ultraviolet (UV) divergences that are present when zero--range interactions are employed in SRPA, PVC or mpmhCM calculations (these divergences may be eliminated in some specific cases by applying the subtraction procedure mentioned above).

-The issue of UV divergences in second--order calculations with the zero--range Skyrme force has been addressed by two of us in the case of nuclear matter using cutoff-- \cite{moghra1,moghra2} and dimensional-- \cite{moghra3} regularization techniques.
-New--generation Skyrme--type interactions have been designed to provide a reasonable equation of state (EoS) for nuclear matter by including first-- and second--order contributions in the evaluation of the energy.
-This approach produces well--defined results that avoid overcounting but depend on the arbitrary regularization procedure.
+The issue of UV divergences in second--order calculations with the zero--range Skyrme force has been addressed by three of us in the case of nuclear matter using cutoff-- and dimensional--regularization techniques \cite{moghra1,yang1}.
+New--generation Skyrme--type interactions have been designed to provide a reasonable equation of state (EOS) for nuclear matter by including first-- and second--order contributions in the evaluation of the energy.
+This approach produces well--defined results that avoid overcounting.